by Pete Zdanis

 I’d like to tell you about a game that people used to play many, many years ago.
 It was long before personal computers, PlayStation, X-Box, flat screen TVs, Angry Birds, smart phones and texting.
 Even before Pac Man and Dungeons & Dragons.
 No batteries required.
 In fact you didn’t even need to move things around on a board like Parcheesi, Scrabble or Monopoly.

 The game was called “Twenty Questions”.
 Some people also called it “Animal, Vegetable or Mineral”.
 One person would think of an object, and the other players were allowed to ask twenty questions which required only a yes or no answer to determine what the object was.

 It was a game that actually required people to TALK to each other!
 Kind of like network marketing!

 I’d like to show you how you can use twenty questions of your own to help you and others build a USANA business.

-I get calls all the time from people who would tell me that they were having problems, and needed help.
-So, I would naturally ask them what I could do to help them.
-Most of the time, the response I got was “I dunno.”
+I frequently get calls from people who tell me that they are having problems building their USANA business, and need help.
+So, I naturally ask them what could I do to help them.
+Most of the time, the response I get is “I don’t know.”

-So after receiving a number of calls like that, I developed the following list of questions to enable me to help others.
+After receiving a number of calls like that, I developed the following list of questions to better enable me to help others solve their problems.

 I hope that you will find these questions helpful as you work with your team members.
 You may even get some ideas to help you build your own business.